-Estimate of Additional Rainfall Required to Overcome Dry Conditions Based on subsurface water storage estimated for 28 February 2025 These maps show the Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean (1981-2010), presented on a 1km grid and as regional means.
-Subsurface storage deficits, i.e. The subsurface storage deficit (mm) can be interpreted as an estimate of additional rainfall that would be required in future months to overcome dry conditions (i.e. rainfall in addition to what is expected on average).
+Estimate of Additional Rainfall Required to Overcome Dry Conditions

+Based on subsurface water storage estimated for 30 June 2025

+These maps show the Grid-to-Grid (G2G) hydrological model simulated subsurface water storage, expressed as an anomaly from the historical monthly mean (1981-2010), presented on a 1km grid and as regional means.
+Subsurface storage deficits, i.e. where the subsurface water storage anomaly is less than zero, are highlighted in red/pink.

+The subsurface storage deficit (mm) can be interpreted as an estimate of additional rainfall that would be required in future months to overcome dry conditions (i.e. rainfall in addition to what is expected on average).
 Regional mean values of additional

 The Hydrological Outlook UK provides an outlook for the water situation for the UK over the next three months and beyond.
 For guidance on how to interpret the outlook, a wider range of information, and a full description of underpinning methods, please visit the website: www.hydoutuk.net

 SCOTLAND

 HR Highlands Region

 NER North East Region

 Forth Region

-Clyde Region

-Tay Region